 The fundamental elements of an effective content marketing workflow typically encompass several key stages that streamline content creation and distribution.
 These stages include:

-- Research and Strategy: Identifying target audience needs, keyword research, and content gaps
+• Research and Strategy: Identifying target audience needs, keyword research, and content gaps.
+Creating a content brief at this stage is essential to guide research, content creation, and clarify team responsibilities.

 Building a robust content marketing workflow isn’t just about creating content – it’s about creating strategic content experiences that drive meaningful engagement and measurable business outcomes.
 By implementing a well-defined workflow, businesses can transform their content from disconnected pieces into a cohesive, powerful marketing engine that consistently delivers value to their target audience.